laurakond/Stitch-Art-Guides-pp4/README.md

 - My mentors:
     - [Martina Terlevic](https://github.com/SephTheOverwitch) for helping to come up with initial project idea, giving suggestions for troubleshooting, and providing reassurance when my confidence stumbled (which has happened many a time).
     - [Iuliia Konovalova](https://github.com/IuliiaKonovalova) for helping to find a solution on how to implement parts of CRUD functionality and further advice on project development.
-- My fellow student, [Vernell Clark](https://github.com/VCGithubCode) for troubleshoot and providing a shoulder to cry on when things got really rough.
+- My fellow student, [Vernell Clark](https://github.com/VCGithubCode), for troubleshooting problematic parts of code and providing a shoulder to cry on when things got really rough.
 - [Tim Nelson](https://github.com/TravelTimN) for the advice on the intricacies of JavaScript Full Calendar & general advice.
-- Another fellow student [Declan](https://github.com/Declan444) for helping to understand models and overall morale boost when it was needed.
+- Another fellow student, [Declan](https://github.com/Declan444), for helping to understand models and overall morale boost when it was needed.
 - Tutor support team for helping out with project set up and other quirky bits.
 A big shout out goes to:
     - John for assisting to address Gunicorn and pyca/cryptography warnings on Github [more details noted in fixed bugs section in TESTING.md](TESTING.md).
     - Holly for providing guidance and advice on Whitenoise and staticfiles inner workings.